STEM MASTERING: HOW TO PREPARE THE STEMS

 File Type: WAV and AIFF are the recommended file types as they are lossless.

-Format: Interleaved (this means that it's going to create a stereo file).
+Format: Interleaved (this means that you are going to create a stereo file).

 Sample Rate: Use the same sample rate of the mixing project (44.1, 48, 88.2, 96 kHz).
 Don't upsample or downsample.

 Dither: In some DAW, you can apply the dithering when exporting.
-The dithering process is used when you downgrade the sample rate.
-Since you don't need to convert the sample rate, don't apply any dither.
+The dithering process is used when reducing the bit depth.
+Since you don't need to do it, don't apply any dither.
 The mastering engineer will look after this.

-Normalisation: Again, if your DAW gives you this option, don't apply any normalisation as you want to keep the levels of your mix.
+Normalization: If your DAW gives you this option, don't apply any normalization as you want to keep the levels of your mix.

 If you need to ask for some change, you can refer to the stem using its name and the name of the song.
 Doing so the mastering engineer will exactly know which song you are talking about and which stem, as well as everyone else involved in the production process (Producer, Record Label, Mixing Engineer, etc.).
-So remember to create a folder for each song and put in each folder the relevant stems accordingly named.
+The best advice is to create a folder for each song and put in each folder the relevant stems accordingly named.

-Mastering wise knowing the tracklist is essential for the sequencing: optimise the silences between the songs, create tailored micro automation to make the album/ep flow better, underline the listening journey through the album/ep if there are climax moments.
+Knowing the tracklist is essential for sequencing: optimize the silences between the songs, create tailored micro automation to make the album/ep flow better, and improve the listening journey through the album/ep if there are climax moments.
 Make sure to provide the tracklist of the album/EP.

-If you are not sure about something or you want your mastering engineer to look after some aspect of your album/ep/song, tell him/her before the session.
-Behind that screen, there is a person happy to help you to achieve your goals and give you some good advice if needed.
-Make sure to be clear, be concise, and practical.
+If you are not sure about something or you want your mastering engineer to look after some aspect of your album/ep/song, tell them before the session.